dariot/dropper/README.md

 # Dropper
 Super simple JavaScript library to handle files dropped in the browser.
+Inspired by Mozilla Developer Network guide on Using files from web applications.

 Create your dropper: